Yuri Rozanov

 Yuri Albertovich Rozanov (Ю́рий Альбе́ртович Ро́занов; 12 June 1961 – 3 March 2021) was a Russian sports TV commentator, mainly working on broadcasts of football and ice hockey matches.
 Together with Sergey Crabu, they were awarded the TEFI in the category of sports commentator/sports program presenter in 2012.

 Biography

-Rozanov studied at the secondary school № 1 in Vidnoye, Moscow Oblast.
+Rozanov studied at the secondary school No. 1 in Vidnoye, Moscow Oblast.
 He also studied at the Moscow Power Engineering Institute, at the Faculty of Electronic Engineering, but did not graduate.

 Rozanov started his career on the channel NTV Plus.
-He was head of the Editorial Board.
+He was head of the editorial board.

 On 1 September 2012, Rozanov became a commentator on Ukrainian channels.
 He left Ukraine in April 2014 due to the political situation in the country.

 Between November 2015 and his death, Rozanov was a commentator of football and hockey broadcasts on Match TV.

 Rozanov was married and had one daughter.

 He died on 3 March 2021 from cancer.
 He is buried at Mitinskoe Cemetery.